nsfcac/repacss-user-guide/docs/absolute-beginner-guide.md

 Users should include required module commands at the beginning of their job scripts.

 !!! example
-    For example, to load Python in a job script:
+    For example, to load gcc in a job script:

     ```bash
-    module load python
+    module load gcc
     ```

 ---